AY2324S2-CS2113-T15-1/tp/docs/UserGuide.md

 ```

 There are 5 main group of commands: 'add', 'delete', 'edit', 'find', 'list', along with other commands.
-Command shortcuts are available for certain commands and are detailed below in the "format" section for relevant commands.
+Command shortcuts are available for certain commands and are detailed below in the `Format` section for relevant commands.

 ### Viewing help: `help`